wstentzer/NLP-Project/logbook.md

 We also skipped out meetings as the we other assigment that were urgent.

 ## Week 4 24-09-24:
-Walked trough and talked further about the research paper we reciveed from our supervisor.
+Talked further about the research paper we reciveed from our supervisor.
 And also som we found ourselves, but unfortunately they weren't as relevant as we hoped.

 ## Week 5 01-10-24:
 We started on the projekt plan (and everything that includes).
 We need to finish project canvas, create a garnt chart and read through the introduction and data description to ensure its understandable.
 We also wrote the coorporation agreement, which we need to sign before sunday.

+## Week 6 08-10-24:

+Started writing the code in a jupyter notebook.

+## Week 7 15-10-24:

+One of the groups memebers has fallen ill so metting is postponed to next week

+## Week 8 22-10-24:

+Caught up all group members on the Supervisor meeting last week.
+And begun further work on the code implementaion

+## Week 9 29-10-24:

+We kept working on the implementation.
+As the most important thing right now is getting a working prototype.

+## Week 10 05-11-24:

+From the last Supervisor meeting we found some strange behaivior with regards to the accuracy of the ensemble.
+Which we will insvestigate and hopefully fix.

+## Week 11 12-11-24:

+Implement the metrics and histograms, that were suggested from our supervisor, to get a better understanding of out models perfomance

 # Supervisor Meetings